Spartans win third in row, rout Whitewater

 Whitewater fumbled the ball away on its next possession giving McFarland great field position at the Whippets 40.
 However, penalties and other mistakes sent the Spartans backwards leading to a third down and 34 yards to go for a first down at the McFarland 34 yard line.
 But Price-Johnson found a wide open Hall, who weaved around Whippet defenders for a 55-yard gain to the Whitewater 11.
 Price-Johnson hit Xavier Schreiber with a 9-yard pass in the end zone to give McFarland a 21-0 lead with 2:35 left before halftime.

-After Whitewater punted the ball on its next possession, Price-Johnson connected again with Hall, who scampered 57 yards for a touchdown, giving McFarland a 28-0 cushion with 28 seconds left until the break.
+After Whitewater punted the ball on its next possession, Price-Johnson connected with Donovon Hudson, who scampered 57 yards for a touchdown, giving McFarland a 28-0 cushion with 28 seconds left until the break.

 On McFarland's first possession of the second half, Hall broke through for a 51-yard run leading to another touchdown pass to Schreiber from six yards to put the Spartans in control 35-0.
 The remainder of the game was played with a running clock.